wpswings/woo-refund-and-exchange-lite/readme.txt

 = How can a customer send an attachment with a refund request? =

 When a customer clicks on the refund button then on the refund request form the customer will get an option to upload the attachment.
-Customers can also add more than one attachment in their request.
+Customers can also add more than one attachment to their request.

-= Can admin limit the no. of attachment for a customer in the order messages? =
+= Can the admin limit the no. of attachment for a customer in the order messages? =

-Yes, the admin can limits the no. of attachment by going through *WooCommerce -> Settings -> Refund-Exchange lite Setting ->Refund Products -> Enter no. of attachment to send*, then put the no. of attachment you want to receive from your customer.
+Yes, the admin can limit the no. of attachment by going through *WooCommerce -> Settings -> Refund-Exchange lite Setting ->Refund Products -> Enter no. of attachment to send*, then put the no. of attachment you want to receive from your customer.

 = Can the admin put some customized refund policy on the refund form? =